 Register the node in the scope of the management partition volume then execute the command again.
-For information on how to register a node with the scope, see the "Global Disk Services Configuration and Administration Guide".
+For information on how to register a node with the scope, see "Operation" "GDS Management View" in "PRIMECLUSTER Global Disk Services Configuration and Administration Guide."